lekoala/silverstripe-base/README.md

 ### Extended DataObject actions

 If you find that adding the "betterbuttons" module just to add a couple of actions and a Save and Close functionnality on your DataObject is too much, I got you covered.

-Simply use default getCMSActions and use my new CustomAction class!
+Simply use default getCMSActions and see them working just fine!

 Also refactor basic UI stuff that SilverStripe should already do (like having the delete button on the right).